 All NPS forms for public use, including all volunteer forms, must be official forms approved by the Office of Management and Budget (OMB).
 These forms may not be altered; however, the forms may be “marked up” to aid in completion (for example, relevant sections for youth may be highlighted in color).
 No other forms may be substituted.

 Volunteer Application (OF301)

 In keeping with the Paperwork Reduction Act, the NPS uses an interagency application for federal land management agencies.
-The Volunteer Service Application: Natural & Cultural Resources form (OF 301) is the only OMB-approved application for NPS volunteer applicants; it is optional to solicit general interest from the public.
+The “Volunteer Service Application: Natural & Cultural Resources” form (OF 301) is the only OMB-approved application for NPS volunteer applicants; it is optional to solicit general interest from the public.
+NPS staff may use this document as a volunteer application.
 NPS staff may not request potential volunteers complete a park- or program-specific or any other type of application.
-However, once an application has been received, a supervisor may request optional supplemental materials, such as a detailed résumé and/or references, as part of the screening and onboarding process.
-Applications may be mailed directly to the park or completed online at volunteer.gov.
+However, once an application has been received, a supervisor may request supplemental materials, such as a detailed resume and/or references, as part of the screening and onboarding process.
+These supplemental materials are also optional.
+Applications may be completed online at volunteer.gov, but can also be submitted or mailed directly to the park or program.

 Volunteer Service Agreement (OF 301a)